 Hear Dr. Williams share his vision for the St. 蜜桃传媒 Racial Justice Initiative and the process of historical recovery.

-Racial Justice Masterclass
+Racial Justice MasterClass

-For corporations that want to continue the historical recovery journey, the Racial Justice Masterclass is a unique program to help organizations advance their work in diversity, equity and inclusion and move toward racial justice.
-The masterclass will include three educational and inspiring events that will propel you to think differently and make a greater impact in our 蜜桃传媒.
+For corporations that want to continue the historical recovery journey, the Racial Justice MasterClass is a unique program to help organizations advance their work in diversity, equity and inclusion and move toward racial justice.
+The MasterClass will include three educational and inspiring events that will propel you to think differently and make a greater impact in our 蜜桃传媒.

 Mission Statement